 These are still good schools, but are not as competitive for admissions, as they have more spaces offered, and fewer applicants overall.
 The most qualified students will be able to treat these as safety schools, while less competitive candidates should treat them as targets.
 Admissions rates for these schools are generally below 35%.

-These schools are not famous and include many smaller private schools or state-sponsored research universities.
-They have admissions rates above 35% and may be treated as target or safety schools by most students.
+These schools are not famous, and include many smaller private schools or state sponsored research universities.
+They have admissions rates above 35%, and may be treated as target or safety schools by most students.

 The Tiers of Students

-Now that you have some idea of how competitive certain colleges are, we’ll cover how competitive students are as candidates.
-We have mentioned the idea of tiers of students several times, and also that of reach and safety schools.
-We’ll now define those terms.
+Now that you have some idea of how competitive certain colleges are, we’ll cover how competitive students are as applicants.
+We have mentioned the idea of tiers of students several times, and also that of reach and safety schools; we’ll now define those terms.
 There is no judgment implied, and the tiers are not absolute, as a student can fit into more than one tier at once in different areas.
 The point is to determine which schools are best for you to apply to, and where you have the best chance of being admitted, so you can successfully manage the inherent risk of college applications.

-First, let’s define what Reach, Target, and safety schools are:
+First, let’s define what Reach, Target, and Safety schools are: